moduspwnens/unique-word-generator-api/README.md

-# Unique Word Generator API
+# Unique Word Generator Microservice API

 A serverless API for generating a guaranteed unique word from a preset word list.